semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 </TabItem>
 </Tabs>

-See the YAML to view the commands used in the example.
+See the YAML tab to view the commands used in the example.

 ### Workflow artifacts {#workflows}

-The workflow artifact is used to pass data between jobs in the same run.
+The [workflow](./workflows) artifact is used to pass data between jobs in the same run.
 This namespace is accessible to all pipelines, even those connected with [promotions](./promotions).

 The following example shows how to use the workflow artifact to pass a compiled binary between the build, test, and deploy jobs.
-Note that the deploy job can access the workflow artifact even if found in a different pipeline.
+Note that the deploy job can access the workflow artifact even when it is on a different pipeline.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">